 - Small pair of pliers.
-Handy for adjusting arrow rests.
+Handy for adjusting arrow rests and nocking points.

 - Fletching glue.
 Bohning Fletch-Tite Platinum is a good one for aluminium or carbon arrows.
 Superglue gel is fine for aluminium shafts, but can be very tricky to remove from carbon without lifting the fibres.

-- Tube of string wax.
-Use to keep your string in good shape.
-Bohning Seal-Tite is a good one for synthetic strings.
-Apply monthly.
+- A tube of string wax.
+Use this to keep your string in good shape.
+Ensure you get the right sort for your string material.
+Apply it monthly.

 - At least 2 spare arrows, ready to go, in your arrow tube, so that you can carry on with a round if you lose a fletching.
-You might also want to keep 2 unfletched arrows for use in bow tuning.
+Later on, you might also want to keep 2 unfletched arrows for use in bow tuning.

 - Arrow nocks - 6 or 12.
 Push-in nocks can be replaced in seconds when damaged, avoiding the need to change arrows.
-Other types may require glue.
+Other types may require gluing.

 - Spare fletchings.
 Keep a dozen of each colour in your kit.
 It's usually better to glue on a new fletching rather than re-attach the old one.